 An example of this could be a driver who had an obligation to follow the rules of the road but failed to do so and ran a red light, striking another car that was in the intersection legally, and causing fatal injuries.

 Bogin, Munns & Munns can collect evidence of the responsible party’s negligence.
-Depending on the nature of the case, this evidence may include:
+Depending on the case, this evidence may include:

-- Photos, videos, or other documentation from the scene of the accident
+- Photos, videos, or other documentation from the accident scene in Gainesville

 - Witness statements